CiscoDevNet/intersight-powershell/docs/Set-IntersightHyperflexHxapVirtualMachine.md

 ```

 ### -Status
-Status of virtual machine.\n* `Unknown` - Virtual machine state is not available.\n* `Running` - Virtual machine is running normally.\n* `Stopped` - Virtual machine has been stopped.\n* `WaitForLaunch` - Virtual machine is wating to be launched.\n* `Paused` - Virtual machine is currently paused.\n* `ImportInProgress` - Virtual machine image is being imported into the platform.\n* `ImportFailed` - Virtual machine image import operation failed.\n* `DiskCloneInProgress` - Disk clone operation for the virtual machine is in progress.\n* `DiskCloneFailed` - Disk clone operation for the virtual machine failed.\n* `Processing` - Virtual machine is being created.\n* `UnSchedulable` - Virtual machine cannot be scheduled to run, either due to insufficient resources or failure to match affinity specifications.\n* `Failed` - Some virtual machine operation has failed.
+Status of virtual machine.\n* `Unknown` - Virtual machine state is not available.\n* `Running` - Virtual machine is running normally.\n* `Stopped` - Virtual machine has been stopped.\n* `WaitForLaunch` - Virtual machine is wating to be launched.\n* `Paused` - Virtual machine is currently paused.\n* `ImportInProgress` - Virtual machine image is being imported into the platform.\n* `ImportFailed` - Virtual machine image import operation failed.\n* `DiskCloneInProgress` - Disk clone operation for the virtual machine is in progress.\n* `DiskCloneFailed` - Disk clone operation for the virtual machine failed.\n* `DiskCreateInProgress` - Disk create operation for the virtual machine is in progress.\n* `DiskCreateFailed` - Disk create operation for the virtual machine failed.\n* `Processing` - Virtual machine is being created.\n* `UnSchedulable` - Virtual machine cannot be scheduled to run, either due to insufficient resources or failure to match affinity specifications.\n* `Failed` - Some virtual machine operation has failed.
 More information is available as part of the results of the operation.\n* `` - Virtual machine status is not available.

 ```yaml
 Type: HyperflexHxapVirtualMachine.StatusEnum